-Safety Harness to use with a Service Dog, Autism Dog
+Safety Harness to use with an Autism Service Dog

-The Safety Harness to use with an Autism Dog offers the same features of security, strength and durability as my Child-to-Adult Harness.
+The Safety Harness to use with an Autism Service Dog offers the same features of security, strength and durability as our Special Needs Safety Harness.

 In addition, this design has an O-ring at the front of the harness with a front lead that attaches to the dog's collar.

-Your child can "independently" walk their new companion by holding the dog's lead provided by the training academy.
-My front lead on the front of my harness gives the dog room to walk on either side of your child, or out in front.
-Let me know if you would like the front lead to be 4, 5, or 6 feet long.
-I have made a number of these harnesses for families who were receiving their autism dog from;
+Your child can "independently" walk their new companion (if and when they wish) by holding the dog's lead provided by the training academy.
+The front tether from the child's harness to the dog is long enough to give the dog room to walk on either side of your child, or out in front.
+Specify the length of the front lead (4, 5, or 6 feet long).
+These harnesses have been made for families who were receiving their autism service dog from;

-Safety Harness to use with a Serice Dog, Autism Dog Main Features
+Safety Harness to use with an Autism Service Dog; Main Features

-This Harness has all the strength and integrity of my Child-to-Adult Harness in addition to the front lead that extends to the service dog:
+This Harness has all the strength and integrity of our Special Needs Safety Harness in addition to the front lead that extends to the service dog:

 - top quality construction you can trust